← Back to AI Xens Home

 4.1 Use of Personal Information

-• Improving our website and services through analytics
+• Improving our website and services through behavioural analytics — GDPR Art.
+6(1)(a): explicit consent via our cookie banner (opt-in required)

 4.2 Disclosure of Personal Information